openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-methods-action-sheet.md

 ![en-us_image_action_showinsubwindow](figures/en-us_image_action_showinsubwindow.jpg)

-### Example 3
+### Example 3: Setting the Action Sheet Animation
-This example sets a 3s entrance animation and a 100 ms exit animation for the action sheet.
+This example illustrates how to use the **transition** API to create custom animation effects for the dialog box's appearance and disappearance.

 ```ts
 @Entry
 @Component